 MI DNR creel clerks to collect angler information this summer

-“The DNR appreciates anglers’ cooperation with these interviews, and it will only take a couple of minutes to answer the questions,” said DNR fisheries biologist Tracy Kolb.
+“The DNR appreciates anglers’ cooperation with these interviews and it will only take a couple minutes to answer questions,” said DNR fisheries biologist Tracy Kolb.
 “This program helps us gather information that is critical in managing the state’s fisheries and is used in every aspect of our management efforts.”

 These efforts are part of the DNR’s Statewide Angler Survey Program, a long-term monitoring program that tracks recreational fisheries and harvest across Michigan’s waters.
 This is one of the most comprehensive angler survey programs in the country, with DNR creel clerks interviewing upwards of 50,000 anglers in most years.